Esri/arcgis-maps-sdk-dotnet-samples/src/MAUI/Maui.Samples/Samples/Geometry/DisplayGeometryEditorInformationDuringInteraction/readme.md

 ## How it works

-1. Create a `GeometryEditor` and set it to the MapView using `MyMapView.GeometryEditor`.
+1. Create a `GeometryEditor` and set it to the `MapView.GeometryEditor`.
-2. Start the `GeometryEditor` using `GeometryEditor.Start(Geometry)` to edit an existing geometry.
-    * If using the Geometry Editor to edit an existing geometry, the geometry must be retrieved from the graphics overlay being used to visualize the geometry prior to calling the start method.
-To do this:
-        * Use `MapView.IdentifyGraphicsOverlayAsync(...)` to identify graphics at the location of a tap.
-        * Access the `MapView.IdentifyGraphicsOverlayAsync(...)`.
-        * Find the desired graphic in the `results.FirstOrDefault()` list.
-        * Access the geometry associated with the `Graphic` using `Graphic.Geometry` - this will be used in the `GeometryEditor.Start(Geometry)` method.
-3. Add an event handler to listen to `GeometryEditor.InteractionPreviewChanged`.
+2. Add an event handler to listen to `GeometryEditor.InteractionPreviewChanged`.
     * This event can be used to get information on the state of the geometry during an interaction with the `GeometryEditorInteractionPreview` parameter.
         * The `PreviewGeometry` represents the geometry's state at that moment.
         * The `InteractionType` can be used to determine the type of interaction that is occurring (`Create`, `Move`, `Rotate`, `Scale`).
         * The `InteractionElement` can be used to determine the element being interacted with (`GeometryEditorVertex`, `GeometryEditorPart`, `GeometryEditorGeometry`).
+3. Start the `GeometryEditor` using `GeometryEditor.Start(Geometry)` to edit the geometry of an identified `Graphic`.
+    * To identify the `Graphic` use `MapView.IdentifyGraphicsOverlayAsync(...)` and get the first result.
 4. Check to see if undo and redo are possible during an editing session using `GeometryEditor.CanUndo` and `GeometryEditor.CanRedo`.
 If it's possible, use `GeometryEditor.Undo()` and `GeometryEditor.Redo()`.
 5. Call `GeometryEditor.Stop()` to finish the editing session and store the `Graphic`.
 The `GeometryEditor` does not automatically handle the visualization of a geometry output from an editing session.
 This must be done manually by propagating the geometry returned into a `Graphic` added to a `GraphicsOverlay`.
     * To update the geometry underlying an existing `Graphic` in the `GraphicsOverlay`: